Industrial America and the Progressive Era – 1876-1929

 Red Cross Wagon

-Tuskegee Institute, a private black university, is established in Tuskegee, Alabama.
+Tuskegee Institute, a private black university, was established in Tuskegee, Alabama.

-Billy the Kid is shot and killed by Sheriff Pat Garrett.
+Billy the Kid was shot and killed by Sheriff Pat Garrett.

 1882 – The Chinese Exclusion Act was signed into law on May 6, 1882, prohibiting all immigration of Chinese laborers.
-The law resulted from public fear of the Chinese influence in the labor market and the economy but was probably also based on prejudice and the public perception of these immigrants’ inability to assimilate into American culture.
+The law resulted from public fear of the Chinese influence in the labor market and the economy.
+Still, it was probably also based on prejudice and the public perception of these immigrants’ inability to assimilate into American culture.

 The Immigration Act of 1882 was signed into law on August 3, 1882.
 It imposed a head tax on noncitizens who came to American ports and restricted certain classes of people from immigrating to America, including criminals, the insane, or “any person unable to take care of him or herself.”